mbalcer/kanban-board/README.md

 ```

 ### Backend
+Open the project in your IDE (e.g. IntelliJ IDEA) and run the application.
-Run the application using maven plugin in your IDE using the command:
+You can also run the application with Gradle using the command:
 ```shell
 $ gradle bootRun
 ```